Recycling centre registration FAQs

-Will I be turned away from the Recycling Centre if I haven’t registered?
+Will I be turned away from the recycling centre if I haven’t registered?

-From 1 September site staff will be checking vehicles to see if they are registered.
 If the check shows your vehicle isn’t registered and you have previously been given information on how to register then you will be turned away until you have registered your vehicle.